This post may contain affiliate links. Read the full disclosure here.

 When you make this garlic sesame noodles with ginger, you can also control the ingredients.
 It comes together quickly but it's full of delicious flavors.

-I love making noodles for weeknight dinners so I usually go for peanut noodles, lo mein, vegan teriyaki noodles or Pad Thai.
-But this garlic sesame noodles recipe is another favorite with healthy veggies just like my chickpea stir fry!
+I love making noodles for weeknight dinners so I usually go for vegan satay noodles, vegan chow mein, lo mein, vegan teriyaki noodles, vegan noodle bowl or Pad Thai.
+But this garlic sesame noodles recipe is another favorite with healthy veggies just like my chickpea stir fry or vegan lettuce wraps!

 Before we jump into the recipe, let's talk about how you can customize it and learn some tips.

 What kind of noodles are used in Garlic Sesame Noodles?

 You can really use any type for this recipe but I went for brown rice noodles.
 You can also use spaghetti, capellini, soba or udon noodles.

 How to make Vegan Garlic Sesame Noodles

 To keep this dish gluten-free, I used brown rice noodles but as I mentioned, you can use spaghetti or capellini.
 You can also use soba or udon if not gluten-free.

 You can customize and use whatever vegetables you want but I used green onions and snow peas.
 You can also use broccoli, cabbage, edamame, carrots, bell peppers, mushrooms or bok choy if you prefer.

 Fresh ginger gives so much aroma to this dish so I don't recommend using ginger powder.
 I used 3 cloves of garlic but you can use more if you like.